Getting Ready For Camp

 - Allergies – If your child takes lactase be sure to list dairy as an allergy.
 If your child does not eat gluten, be sure to list gluten as an allergy.
 It is very important that you list these as allergies even if your child just has an intolerance to them.

-- For the Immunization Form, you may also use a state record or an official record you submitted to your child’s school.
+- You may submit a form from your doctor’s office or the state record form, or an official record you submitted to your child’s school.

-- This is necessary should our child need to go to Urgent Care or receive emergency medical care.
+- This is necessary should your child need to go to Urgent Care or receive emergency medical care.
 It is also needed for picking up any prescriptions ordered for your child..

 - Please upload both the front and back of the card.